 - February 2017 – A delegation of ten university students came to Old Dominion University for a thirty-one day English Language immersion program.
 These students delivered a YGC Program to the 3rd and 8th grade students at the Academy of Discovery at Lakewood.

 - October-November 2017 – Students from the Governors School of the Arts traveled to Kitakyushu for two weeks.
-NSVA provided a scholarship for two Norfolk Public School students.
+NSCA provided a scholarship for two Norfolk Public School students.

 Kitakyushu in the News